Photoshop Tutorial: A Guide to Layers Panel

 To merge multiple layers in Photoshop, select the layers and press Ctrl + E. You can also click on the Layers Panel Menu icon and then select Merge Shape.

-From the Layers Panel Menu, you can also select Merge Visible to merge all the visible layers together.
+From the Layers Panel Menu, you can also select Merge Visible to merge all the visible layers.

 Flattening Layers in Photoshop:

-Flattening Layers in Photoshop also reduces the file size by merging the layers into the background and reject the hidden layers.
+Flattening Layers in Photoshop also reduces the file size by merging the layers into the background and rejecting the hidden layers.
 While flattening the layers all the transparent areas are filled with white.

 Before flattening the layers make sure to make all the layers visible.
 Then to flatten the layers, select Flatten Image from the Layers Panel Menu.